BarcinoLechiguino/1v1-Demolition/README.md

 # 1v1 Demolition

-1v1 Demolition is a simple 3D Racing Brawling Game developed by Ángel González and Gerard Romeu, two 2nd year students of the Bachelor Degree in Video Game Design and Development at UPC CITM/TTC, Barcelona.
+1v1 Demolition is a simple 3D Racing Brawler Game developed by Ángel González and Gerard Romeu, two 2nd year students of the Bachelor Degree in Video Game Design and Development at UPC CITM/TTC, Barcelona.
 It has been made from scratch in C++ with Visual Studio using the OpenGL and Bullet libraries.